-You will need to stay in hospital for 1 to 3 hours after this procedure; depending on the amount of sedation you have been given.
+You will need to stay in hospital for 1 to 3 hours after the procedure; depending on the amount of sedation you have been given.
 This is called the recovery period.
 Your pulse and blood pressure will be carefully monitored while you are in recovery.

 Your throat will stay numb for about 1 hour, during which time you cannot eat or drink.
 You will be offered a drink before you leave the department once the numbness has gone.